exercism/x86-64-assembly/concepts/memory/about.md

 section .text
 fn:
-    mov al, byte [example + 2] ; this accesses the third byte in example mov edx, dword [example + 1] ; this accesses 4 bytes starting at byte offset 1
+    mov al, byte [example] ; this accesses the first byte mov r8b, byte [example + 2] ; this accesses the third byte mov edx, dword [example + 1] ; this accesses 4 bytes starting at the second
 ```

 An initialized variable declared with a list of values is an array of those values, each element having the size specified.